-noun, plural cor·dons sa·ni·taires [French kawr-dawn sa-nee-ter] /French kɔr dɔ̃ sæ niˈtɛr/.
+noun, plural cor·dons sa·ni·taires [French kawr-dawn sa-nee-ter]. /French kɔr dɔ̃ sæ niˈtɛr/.

-Origin of cordon sanitaire
+Words nearby cordon sanitaire

 Example sentences from the Web for cordon sanitaire

 You are in the jurisdiction of the starostie, and I am grand officer of the crown, and grand cordon of the White Eagle.

 I threaded my way through the silent throng of spectators, but was stopped at Fourth Street by a cordon of police.Read ‘The King in Yellow,’ the ‘True Detective’ Reference That’s the Key to the Show|Robert W. Chambers|February 20, 2014|DAILY BEAST

 Turkish authorities poured into the small town to cordon off the sites, with riot police keeping the crowds away.

 Cordon off a few key machines and the assembly line cannot function.